Project Management Automation Systems (Built for Execution, Not Chaos)

 Start With a Systems Diagnostic

-• Which handoffs fail silently
+• Which handoffs fail silently between teams or tools

 Systems That Commonly Break Together

-Marketing automation rarely fails in isolation:
+Project execution rarely breaks in isolation: